-A BLA must contain, among other things, data derived from nonclinical laboratory and clinical studies which demonstrate that the product meets prescribed standards of safety, purity and potency, and a full description of manufacturing methods.
+An NDA or BLA must contain, among other things, data derived from nonclinical laboratory and clinical studies which demonstrate that the product meets prescribed standards of safety, purity and potency, and a full description of manufacturing methods.
 The biological product may not be marketed in the U.S. until a biological license is issued.

 The approval process can take a number of years and often requires substantial financial resources.
 The results of pre-clinical studies and initial clinical trials are not necessarily predictive of the results from large-scale clinical trials, and clinical trials may be subject to additional costs, delays or modifications due to a number of factors, including the difficulty in obtaining enough patients, clinical investigators, drug supply, or financial support.
-The FDA has issued regulations intended to accelerate the approval process for the development, evaluation and marketing of new therapeutic products intended to treat life-threatening or severely debilitating diseases, especially where no alternative required.
+The FDA has issued regulations intended to accelerate the approval process for the development, evaluation and marketing of new therapeutic products intended to treat life-threatening or severely debilitating diseases, especially where no alternative therapies exist.
+If applicable, this procedure may shorten the traditional product development process in the United States.
+Similarly, products that represent a substantial improvement over existing therapies may be eligible for priority review with a target lapsed approval time of six months.
+Nonetheless, approval may be denied or delayed by the FDA or additional trials may be required.
 The FDA also may require testing and surveillance programs to monitor the effect of approved products that have been commercialized, and the agency has the power to prevent or limit further marketing of a product based on the results of these post-marketing programs.
-Upon approval, a drug product may be marketed only in those dosage forms and for those indications approved in the New Drug Application, although information may be distributed about off-label indications in certain circumstances.
+Upon approval, a drug product may be marketed only in those dosage forms and for those indications approved in the NDA or BLA, although information about off-label indications may be distributed in certain circumstances.

 In addition to obtaining FDA approval for each indication to be treated with each product, each domestic drug product manufacturing establishment must register with the FDA, list its drug products with the FDA, comply with Current Good Manufacturing Practices and permit and pass inspections by the FDA.

 Moreover, the submission of applications for approval may require additional time to complete manufacturing stability studies.
 Foreign establishments manufacturing drug products for distribution in the United States also must list their products with the FDA and comply with Current Good Manufacturing Practices.
 They also are subject to periodic inspection by the FDA or by local authorities under agreement with the FDA.